Newtonsville, Ohio: History

 Newtonsville was platted on March 30, 1838, by Stephen Whitaker and Cornelius Washburn.
 A post office called Newtonsville has been in operation since 1847.
 In the 19th century, the village was home to a gristmill and chair factory.
 The village gradually lost business after World War I.

 In 2016, the Ohio State Auditor placed the village in a state of fiscal caution due to poor bookkeeping.
 Despite levying a one-percent income tax, Newtonsville ran a deficit of $112,000 by 2019, prompting the auditor to declare a state of fiscal emergency in the village.
 On November 5, 2019, residents passed an initiative to dissolve the village and return it to Wayne Township by a margin of 53 to 46.
 Amelia residents voted for dissolution the same day.
 Dissolution took effect at 10:00 AM on November 25, 2019, when the election results were certified.
-A transition process up to a year long is being overseen by the Ohio State Auditor.
+A transition process up to a year long was overseen by the Ohio State Auditor.